jackhorse1000/Pycasso/README.md

 # Pycasso

-Transform Python repositories into Synthwave-styled generative art.
+Transform Python repositories into AI-generated art.

-Pycasso scans your Python codebase, analyses the AST structure, and renders a deterministic abstract artwork where each code construct becomes a geometric shape.
+Pycasso scans your Python codebase, analyses the AST structure, and uses AI to generate unique artwork inspired by your code.

 ## Installation